anyscale/templates/templates/intro-services/README.md

 !serve deploy main:my_app --name=my_service
 ```

 Monitor the status of the rollout in the service Overview page.
-Once the new Ray Cluster with the updated app config is running, Ray Serve shuts down the previous cluster:
+Once the new cluster with the updated app config is running, Ray Serve shuts down the previous cluster:

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/intro-services/assets/service-rollout.png" height=300px/>

-### Understanding Ray Serve scaling vs Ray cluster configs
+### Understanding Ray Serve autoscaling config vs compute config

-When scaling your service, the Serve scaling config, which contains the `@serve.deployment` parameters, interacts with the Ray Cluster config, which contains the number of Ray worker nodes.
+When scaling your service, the Ray Serve scaling config, which contains the `@serve.deployment` parameters, interacts with the Ray Cluster config, which contains the number of Ray worker nodes.
 Generally, the Ray Cluster config is an upper bound on service scaling, because Ray Serve runs inside a Ray Cluster.

 For example, if you configure the Ray Cluster to have at most 100 CPUs, then Serve can only launch up to 100 replicas, regardless of the scaling config.